pelodelfuego/bt-periodicity/README.md

 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/curve_portion.png)

-Then, we align the 2 segments (to the left and to the right) and average the integral.<br>
+Then, we align the 2 segments to the left and to the right and compute the 2 integrals of the difference.<br>
+The average of both will provide the similarity metric.<br>

+Note that the segments might not have the same length;<br>
+In that case, the non overlaping portion of the smaller segment is considered as being 0.

 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/alignment.gif)